-As discussed in Note 2, the financial statements present only the Technology Management Revolving Fund and do not purport to, and do not, present fairly the financial position of either the State of Illinois or the Department as of June 30, 2023, the respective changes in its financial position and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 2, the financial statements present only the Technology Management Revolving Fund and do not purport to, and do not, present fairly the financial position of either the State of Illinois or the Department as of June 30, 2024, the changes in its financial position and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to these matters.